 Our Sumatra Lintong Triple Pick Tiger is 100% Typica and produced by a cooperative of approximately 120 small farm holders from the village of Saran Padang, located south of Lake Toba within the Simalungun Region.
 The local farmlands are well suited for the growing of coffee (and tea) due to the wet climate, high altitude and mineral rich, volcanic soil that covers much of the Island.
 Lake Toba itself is actually an ancient caldera that formed after the catastrophic volcanic eruption of Mt.
 Toba some 75,000 years ago.

 The Sumatra Lintong Triple Pick Tiger is the highest grade of specialty coffee available from Sumatra: certified Grade 1, TP (Triple Picked), meaning it has been rigorously sorted by hand to remove any natural defects and ensure the best quality lots.
 Traditionally Grade 1 was the best possible grade of Sumatran coffee, however growth within the specialty industry and requests from specialty purveyors for even cleaner cups has resulted in the adoption of “double picked” and “triple picked” certifications to further enhance grading.
 At the mill, growers combine their yields and mill operators are then able to adhere to strict specifications on defects and bean size to provide the best quality Sumatran cups.
-Each farm averages 1.1 hectares with elevations ranging from 2,500 – 5,000 ft above sea level.
-The Sumatra Lintong Triple Pick Tiger cup is full of earthy and syrupy aroma, a creamy, big body with slight earth, and notes of dark chocolate with orange citrus overtones.
+Each farm averages 2.7 acres with elevations ranging from 2,500 – 5,000 ft above sea level.
+The Sumatra Lintong Triple Pick Tiger cup is full of earthy and syrupy aroma, a big body, a substantial mouthfeel and a pleasant lingering finish throughout.

 When it comes to flavor profile, processing is paramount, and one of the main differences between Sumatra and other origins is just that–—Sumatra (and Sulawesi) growers are the world’s exclusive practitioners of the Semi-Washed / Wet Hulled (or Giling Basah) process.
 A chief characteristic of the process is the moisture content of the parchment at the point of sale – Washed or Wet Process coffees (which are the most common throughout the world) are pulped, fermented, washed and dried in the parchment until moisture content is reduced to approximately 10-12%, which typically takes about 12-24 hours.
 Conversely Semi-Washed coffees like our Sumatra Lintong Triple Pick Tiger are pulped and dried for only a handful of hours until moisture is somewhere between 25 and 50%.
 At this point the parchment layer is still intact along with a good portion of the mucilage, causing the beans to be gummy and sticky if not outright slimy to the touch.
 With regards to flavor, the extra mucilage profoundly alters the cup profile by providing more sweetness and even body.
 In effect this makes the semi-washed process a sort of mid way point between washed coffees and naturals.